 What happens when a Host or Hipcamper does not uphold our agreement to building resilient communities?

-Our commitment to building resilient communities is extremely important to us, and we pledge to act with purposefully urgency in all instances related to discrimination.
+Our commitment to building resilient communities is extremely important to us, and we pledge to act with purposeful urgency in all instances related to discrimination.
 The policies above were established to create an environment of trust, respect, safety, and inclusivity on Hipcamp.

 We leverage a combination of technology, the judgment of our Hosts and Hipcampers, and our operations teams to report and remove content, address hateful behavior, and discipline Hosts or Hipcampers who discriminate or generally make others feel unsafe or disrespected.
 We follow the following process when instances of potential discrimination are discovered: